 (i) After liquid hydrocarbon and gas have been observed, terminate the flash procedure by closing the liquid inlet valve.
-Document the volume and/or weight of the residual liquid and the volume of gas collected.
+Document the volume or weight of the residual liquid and the volume of gas collected.
 Document the volume of pressurized liquid sample introduced into the system.

 (j) Isolate the gas sample in the constant volume gas cylinder by closing both valves.
-Detach the cylinder and analyze via GPA Standard 2286-95.
+Detach the cylinder and analyze via ASTM D1945-03.
 Before analyzing, condition the gas sample for a minimum of two hours at a temperature of at least 30°F above the target temperature.
 Assure that the GC inlet line is heat traced to maintain sample integrity upon injection.

 (k) Measure the pressurized liquid density at the start pressure and temperature.
 Also measure the density at a second pressure also above the bubble point pressure and the start pressure.
 Extrapolate the density of the pressurized liquid at the collection pressure recorded on Form 1.